Voting-Rights-Code/Equitable-Polling-Locations/List_of_features.md

     1. I (we) would love to extend this work to other organizations.
 (NAACP TMI and CLC come to mind, and also reach out the UCSC folk to see if there is room for collaboration).
 This requires that we have more bandwidth/ person hours on deck to be able to manage these relationships and perform the necessary work.

 # Features in progress
+* Organizational upkeep (Susama)
+    1. Public announcement / Linked In post
+    1. Reaching out to other orgs

 * Location preference
     1. A a penalty to certain locations (Daphne Skipper)
     1. Allow the user to choose not to use certain locations (Susama Agarwala)